 At first, workflow automation can seem daunting.
 It might be hard to understand what you can do with it, but as you learn the workflow automation software and get more comfortable with it, possibilities open up.
 Each department has different needs, but all can benefit from workflow automation.

 Legal could automate sales contracts, finance could automate Purchase Order Requests and HR could automate employee onboarding.
 All of these get automated, and over time improved.
 Once a simple workflow is made, more can be added on as needed.
 Workflow automation also becomes easier to learn the longer you use it.
 Over time, it becomes easier to automate repetitive work and focus on other tasks.

 Fixing problems becomes easier, too.
 Previously, if you had a software issue, you would contact IT.
 If they happen to be busy, then your solution would get delayed.
 With workflow automation, you build the system so you understand how it works and what to change.
 This translates to employees who understand the programs they use and are empowered to fix and improve them, all without holding down IT.

 5. Compliance Consistency

-In the long-term, advantages commonly attributed to automation include higher production rates and increased productivity, more efficient use of materials, better product quality, improved safety, shorter workweeks for labour, and reduced factory lead times.
+In the long-term, advantages commonly attributed to automation include higher production rates and increased productivity, more efficient use of materials, better product quality, improved safety, shorter workweeks for labor, and reduced factory lead times.
 Despite the claims of high quality from good workmanship by humans, automated systems typically perform the manufacturing process with less variability than human workers, resulting in greater control and consistency of product quality.
-Also, increased process control makes more efficient use of materials, reduce repetitive tasks, resulting in less scrap.
+Also, increased process control creates more efficient use of materials, reducing repetitive tasks, which results in less scrap.